• Home

 This is because everything in Antarctica has warmed up by this time, making passage to the more southerly areas of the continent possible.
 And because warmer seas are more hospitable to krill, you’re also more likely to see Antarctica’s whale species in February.

-Obviously, then, the success of your Antarctica cruise has a lot to do with scheduling and planning, which leads nicely to our next subtopic.
+Obviously, then, the success of your Antarctica tour has a lot to do with scheduling and planning, which leads nicely to our next subtopic.

 How to plan your Antarctic cruise (or which trip to book)